chainpoint/chainpoint-binary/README.md

 > zlib is designed to be a free, general-purpose, legally unencumbered -- that is, not covered by any patents -- lossless data-compression library for use on virtually any computer hardware and operating system.
 The zlib data format is itself portable across platforms.

 This library makes use of the `pako` implementation of `zlib` which can be [found here](https://github.com/nodeca/pako).

+## Chainpoint File Extensions

+Chainpoint proofs should typically have a filename that is either the same as the `hash_id` that was returned when the `hash` was submitted to Chainpoint or the same filename as the original file that was hashed.
+A `hash_id` is a [Version 1 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_1_.28date-time_and_MAC_address.29) and is used as a handle to retrieve a proof.

+When storing a proof alongside an original file on a filesystem that was hashed and sent to Chainpoint it may be more convenient to mirror the original filename and add the appropriate file extension.

+Chainpoint v3 proofs should have one of the following file name + file extensions:

+### `<filename>.chp.json`
+Uncompressed JSON string proof mirroring the original filename

+### `<filename>.chp`
+MessagePack + zlib binary proof mirroring the original filename

+### `<hash_id>.chp.json`
+Uncompressed JSON string proof named after the `hash_id`

+### `<hash_id>.chp`
+MessagePack + zlib binary proof named after the `hash_id`

 ## Installation